 We often get the question here at Twiniversity:

-“How can I help my (daughter/son/friend) who just had twins?”
+“How can I help a new parent of twins?“

 There is SO MUCH you can do to help!
 But a lot depends on the parents you will be helping.
 Every couple is different and while some will be overjoyed to accept your help, some couples might not be so eager.
 But that doesn’t mean you shouldn’t offer!
 Always offer specific ideas and see if the parents take you up on it.
 (Some parents might need a little more goading than others.)
 And now, Twiniversity’s top ways to help a new parent of twins!